 Toobin was recognized for his outstanding coverage of major legal cases affecting the LGBTQ community, including marriage for same-sex couples and the military’s “Don’t Ask, Don’t Tell” policy.
 Toobin is often called on to dissect complex legal arguments and explain the decisions of the U.S. Supreme Court and the federal government.
 Through sharp analysis and keen insight, Toobin has used his platform to educate viewers about the legal rationale for fair and equal treatment of LGBTQ Americans and, in doing so, has helped create the political landscape that allowed recent LGBTQ court victories to be widely understood by the American public.

-In addition to his work on CNN, Toobin has written at length about LGBT legal issues as a staff writer for The New Yorker.
+In addition to his work on CNN, Toobin has written at length about LGBTQ legal issues as a staff writer for The New Yorker.
 He is also the best-selling author of several books, including “The Oath: The Obama White House and the Supreme Court” and “The Nine: Inside the Secret World of the Supreme Court.”

-The award is named in memory of Randy Shilts, a member of the NLGJA Hall of Fame, who is widely credited with being the first reporter to cover the “gay beat” for a major metropolitan newspaper.
+The award is named in memory of Randy Shilts, a member of the NLGJA LGBTQ Journalists Hall of Fame, who is widely credited with being the first reporter to cover the “gay beat” for a major metropolitan newspaper.
 His writing in the San Francisco Chronicle brought the stories of gays and lesbians – whether they were living with AIDS or serving in the military – to the attention of millions of Americans.
 Before his death in 1994, Shilts authored three best-selling books, including the groundbreaking “And the Band Played On,” cataloguing the rise of the AIDS epidemic in the United States.